nosolls/terraform-js2-k8cluster/README.md

 # k8cluster-terraform
 This will create a k8 cluster using terraform on Jetstream 2.
 Has options for CPU and GPU nodes.
+Work in progress.

 ## Howto
 1. Add the name of your public key to k8.tfvars